Marginalized is a generic term applied to individuals or groups of individuals who face physical, mental, educational, economic, or social hardships…

 If your answer is “Yes,” then you may want to find out more about the PAS®.

-(Marginalized populations include those on public assistance, the stabilized homeless, recovering addicts, at-risk youth, offenders, ex-offenders, ex-gang members, high school drop-outs, single mothers, etc.)
+Marginalized populations include those on public assistance, the stabilized homeless, recovering addicts, at-risk youth, offenders, ex-offenders, ex-gang members, drop-outs, single mothers, hard-to-employ, etc.